 7 Catch a WaveWrightsville BeachSee on map

-Learn to surf in the emerald-green waters of Wrightsville Beach and forget all about the hot weather.
+Learn to surf in the crystal blue waters of Wrightsville Beach and forget all about the hot weather.
 WB Surf Camp offers safe and exciting, private and group surfing lessons and camps.
 Whether you’re a beginner or have surfed before, the staff of trained educators will take you to the next level while you enjoy cool ocean breezes.

 8 Chill Out With Cold Pepsi